nkeeley/DS6050---Deep-Learning/README.md

 Language types: Python

+This repository contains the assignments and projects related to a Deep Learning course.
+Topics included the architectures of Convolutional Neural Networks (CNNs), construction of CNNs from scratch and via Tensorflow Keras, the creation of recurrent neural networks, the application of transfer learning, and the detection of GAN-generated satellite images.
 Note: To facilitate efficiency, all assignments contained varying degrees of templated material provided by the professor.
 Also, all assignment were run in GoogleCollabPro to reduce runtime duration/RAM maxout.

 ### ngk3pf_assignment_1_ann(2).ipynb